Bergen Aquarium: Stunning Fish Portraits

 As promised, here’s a short section regarding the camera settings I used for this photo report from Aquarium Bergen.

 I used my compact Ricoh GR ii to shoot these photos; therefore, there were certain limitations.
 The Aquarium’s interior was dark, so I needed to raise my ISO to 1600.
-Beyond ISO 1600, the noise is intense, so I decided not to exceed it.
+Beyond ISO 1600, the noise becomes intense, so I decided not to exceed this setting.
 However, if your camera can handle higher ISOs, go for it.

-In addition, you need to have the wider aperture your camera can handle.
+In addition, you need to have the widest aperture your camera can handle.
 In Ricoh’s case, the widest aperture is f/2,8, and that’s what I used in the photos you saw.

 Finally, depending on the tank’s light, I used a variety of shutter speeds.
-For example, the jellyfish is shot with 1/80, but the Wolffish is with 1/15.
+For example, the jellyfish is shot at 1/80, but the Wolffish is shot at 1/15.
 You’ll have to decide based on the available light, but ideally, it would be better to aim for 1/25 and faster.

-And here’s an extra tip: nature photography is very demanding.
+And here’s an extra tip: nature photography is a very demanding pursuit.
 Work your scenes and spend enough time on the spot.
-You’ll probably have to take several images with different settings until you have one that really works.
+You’ll likely need to take several images with different settings until you find one that works well.

 Life through the lens ad